athenaleong/digital-garden/content/thoughts/What are we working towards?.md

 date: 2022-09-15
 ---

+It's easy to lose track of the bigger picture when I am nose-deep in literature.
+It's easy to lose hope when the thing I am trying to understand just seems so complex, confusing and burdened with inertia.
+I came out with the list to give myself clarity, to remind myself of what I am trying to work towards.

  I hope to live in a world where everyone posseses these important traits and knowledge.
-I am trying to design better systems for learning and this list serves as anchoring points for my research and proposals.

 **Traits:**
 - Curious & thoughtful: an open-minded person who think for themselves and can confidently ask questions, question answers and understand the world around them